FAQs

 Boats

 Are all boats prohibited in area lakes, canals, etc.?
-Kayaks, canoes and other paddle-craft as well as all electric powered vessels are allowed in Acme’s waterways unless otherwise posted.
-For rules and regulations on the use of state and federal waterways please refer to each agency directly.
+Kayaks, canoes, and other paddle-craft, as well as all electric-powered vessels, are allowed in Acme’s waterways unless otherwise posted.
+For rules and regulations on the use of state and federal waterways, please refer to each agency directly.

 Is fishing allowed in Acme’s waterways?
-Unless otherwise posted, fishing is allowed in Acme’s waterways, but you must hold the appropriate state licenses.
-Do not climb on or tamper with Acme’s property– gates, structures, etc. Keep in mind motorized vehicles are not allowed on right-of-ways.
+Fishing is permitted in Acme’s waterways unless otherwise posted, but you must hold the appropriate state licenses.
+Do not climb on or tamper with Acme’s property– gates, structures, etc. Keep in mind that motorized vehicles are not allowed on right-of-ways.

 Trash Disposal

 Littering/Illegal Dumping is always a concern.
-Please visit the Village of Wellington web site for information.
+Please visit the Village of Wellington website for information.

-View Wellington’s Garbage Guide to learn more about routes, schedules and recycling.
+View Wellington’s Garbage Guide to learn more about routes, schedules, and recycling.

-Additional information and links are available at Wellington’s Solid Waste website
+Additional information and links are available at Wellington’s Solid Waste website.

 Hazardous Waste